Best Excel books

 An alternative to this book would be our online course on data visualization that teaches Excel users how to build impactful representations of financial data for presentations and dashboards.

 More Excel resources

 We hope this list of the best Excel books has been helpful!
-To learn more about Excel we’ve compiled a database of valuable resources for you, and many of them are completely free.
-Our most popular Excel resources are:
+To learn more about Excel, we’ve compiled a database of valuable resources for you, and many of them are completely free.
+Our most popular Excel resources include: